-- Report any change of address to VIU within 10 days of the change.
+- Report any change of address to FXUA within 10 days of the change.
 If applicable, comply with Special Registration Procedures for certain foreign nationals.
-(For more details please contact VIU’s International Student Services (ISS) Office).
+(For more details please contact FXUA’s International Student Services (ISS) Office).

 - Maintain full-time enrollment